-Myths About IBC and Offshore Corporations
+Myths About IBC and Panamanian Corporations

-Myth #4: Offshore Corporations Never Pay Taxes
+Myth #4: Panamanian Corporations Never Pay Taxes

-If you've thought about forming an IBC or offshore corporation, you should learn about these common myths.
+If you've thought about forming an IBC or Panamanian corporation, you should learn about these common myths.
 Once you know the truth about these organizations, you might decide that it makes sense for you to move your business to a jurisdiction that helps you meet your goals.

-The Facts: Panama offshore companies have a lot of flexibility.
+The Facts: Panama companies have a lot of flexibility.
 They get to participate in practically any business ventures that they can develop.
 But Panama does not let them commit acts regarded as crimes around the world.

 According to Panama law, IBCs have privacy protection that prevents the government, or anyone else, from investigating their finances... unless the government has evidence that the company participates in illegal activity.
 If investigators have evidence, they can access a company's bank records to make sure they only work in legitimate industries.